 You want somewhere that is comfortable, welcoming and, above all, safe.
 And as accommodation costs are likely to absorb most of your travel budget, you want to make sure you are getting the best bang for your buck.

 But what things should you consider when choosing a hotel?

 This is where I can help you.
-As a mature solo traveller with over three decades of choosing and booking hotels, I’ve refined this process into a fine art.
+As a mature solo traveller with over three decades of choosing hotels, I’ve refined this process into a fine art.

-Take a comfy seat, pour yourself a coffee and discover the tips and tricks for choosing the perfect hotel.
+Take a comfy seat, pour yourself a coffee and discover the tips and tricks for how to choose a perfect hotel.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.